syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 {% endtabs %}

 ### Getting row index
-SfListView allows you to get the item row index based on provided point.
-You can use `GetRowIndexAtPoint` method to get row index based on the bounds value.
+SfListView allows you to get item row index based on provided point.
+You can use the `GetRowIndexAtPoint` method to get a row index based on the bounds value.

 {% tabs %}
 {% highlight c# %}